 While these appliances are the exceptions, most household devices don’t need to stay on all the time.

-The rule is simple: Turn on what’s necessary, and turn off what’s not.
+While reducing home appliance energy consumption is key, the rule is simple: Turn on what’s necessary, and turn off what’s not.
 Your TV, gaming console, coffee maker, and even your phone charger don’t need to be powered 24/7.
 By flipping the switch (or unplugging), you’ll save energy, cut costs, and reduce your environmental footprint—without sacrificing convenience.
 It’s a win-win!

 Let’s be honest—turning off appliances sounds simple, but in the hustle and bustle of daily life, it’s easier said than done.
 Here’s why many of us struggle to make it a habit: